-Yiddish: No bears and no forest — No bear and no huckleberries.
+Yiddish: No bears and no forest — No merchandise and no money.

-No truth to it.
-Doesn't exist.
-There's no "there" there.
-A complete fiction.
+There's nothing there.
+It's a complete fiction.
 SOURCE: Stutchkoff, Der Oytser fun der Yidisher Shprakh.
 The first phrase is in Hebrew and usually stands alone.
-It is followed by a tongue-in-cheek paraphrase in Yiddish.
+The Yiddish that follows is a tongue-in-cheek paraphrase.
 Refers to a commentary on the story in 2 Kings 2:23-24, in which Elisha's curse called two bears out of a forest to attack youths who had mocked him.
-According to one interpretation, this was a double miracle because there existed in the area neither forest nor bears.
+According to one interpretation, this was a double miracle because there existed neither forest nor bears in the area.
 Variation:

 Loy dubim veloy yaar — Nit keyn bern un nit keyn shvartse yagdes.